andreami96/ACT-challs/awsum_quotes/README.md

      width="70%"/>
   </p>

 Highlighted in blue and green are the beginning of the text and author buffers, respectively.

 Our end goal is to overwrite the __saved IP__ with the address of the magic gadget.
 Since the binary is PIE, a leak of the _.text_ section is needed in order to calculate that addres.
 Can we leak the saved IP?

 Yes, but it's a bit convoluted.
-We can't leak it directly because the __canary__ would be modified in the process; then the program would exit before returning from `get_new_quote()`.
-What we can do is to leak the canary first, together with the __saved BP__, and only then, leak the saved IP.
+We can't leak it directly because the __canary__ would be modified in the process and the program would exit before returning from `get_new_quote()`.
+What we can do is to leak the canary first, together with the __saved BP__, and _only then_, leak the saved IP.

 It's time to add some quotes.